polyneme/mongospawn/README.md

 The primary near-term use case is support for the [National Microbiome Data Collaborative (NMDC)](https://microbiomedata.org/) pilot project.
-In particular, given a JSON Schema with all array-types properties and with each array item a `$ref` reference to one of the JSON Schema `definitions` (see [NMDC example](https://github.com/microbiomedata/nmdc-metadata/blob/d93d5f33b41d55a270dd014c8c27b18a6e804375/schema/nmdc.schema.json)), `mongospawn` can generate MongoDB `$jsonSchema` documents to apply as validators
+In particular, given a JSON Schema with all array-typed properties and with each array item a `$ref` reference to one of the JSON Schema `definitions` (see [NMDC example](https://github.com/microbiomedata/nmdc-metadata/blob/d93d5f33b41d55a270dd014c8c27b18a6e804375/schema/nmdc.schema.json)), `mongospawn` can generate MongoDB `$jsonSchema` documents to apply as validators